 Travel south through Donnybrook, famous for its fruit orchards.
 Enjoy rolling farmlands of the Blackwood River Valley.

 Travel through Western Australia’s old growth forest to see the 51m tall Diamond Tree bush fire watch tower.
 Climb it if you dare – the breathtaking views from the top are worth it.
-Or you can simply enjoy your gourmet picnic lunch in a tranquil bush setting.
+Or you can simply enjoy your included lunch in a tranquil setting.

 Valley of the Giants